-At December 31, 2016, we held investments totaling \$9.3 billion, compared to \$9.0 billion at December 31, 2015, with net unrealized appreciation included in accumulated other comprehensive income of \$1.1 million at December 31, 2016, compared to \$2.1 million at December 31, 2015.
+At December 31, 2017, we held investments totaling \$9.5 billion, compared to \$9.3 billion at December 31, 2016.
 Our investment guidelines stress preservation of capital, market liquidity, and diversification of risk.
 Notwithstanding the foregoing, our investments are subject to market-wide risks and fluctuations, as well as to risks inherent in particular securities.
 In addition to the information presented above and below, refer to "Note 5.
 Investments and Note 6.
-Fair Value Measurements in our Notes to the Consolidated Financial Statements" for additional information regarding our investments and the fair value measurement of those investments, respectively.
+Fair Value Measurements in our Notes to the Consolidated Financial Statements" for additional information regarding our investments and the fair value measurement of our investments, respectively.

-As the reinsurance coverages we sell include substantial protection for damages resulting from natural and man-made catastrophes, we expect from time to time to become liable for substantial claim payments at short notice.
-Accordingly, our investment portfolio as a whole is structured to seek to preserve capital and provide a high level of liquidity which means that the large majority of our investment portfolio consists of highly rated fixed income securities, including U.S. treasuries, agencies, municipals, highly rated sovereign and supranational securities, highgrade corporate securities and mortgage-backed and asset-backed securities.
+As the reinsurance coverages we sell include substantial protection for damages resulting from natural and man-made catastrophes, we expect from time to time to become liable for substantial claim payments on short notice.
+Accordingly, our investment portfolio as a whole is structured to seek to preserve capital and provide a high level of liquidity which means that the large majority of our investment portfolio consists of highly rated fixed income securities, including U.S. treasuries, agencies, municipals, highly rated sovereign and supranational securities, high-grade corporate securities and mortgage-backed and asset-backed securities.
 We also have an allocation to publicly traded equities reflected on our consolidated balance sheet as equity investments trading and an allocation to other investments (including catastrophe bonds, private equity partnerships, senior secured bank loan funds, hedge funds and other investments).
-At December 31, 2016, our portfolio of equity investments trading totaled \$383.3 million, or 4.1%, of our total investments (2015 - \$393.9 million or 4.4%) inclusive of our investment in Essent Group Ltd. of \$183.4 million (2015 - \$102.1 million) and Trupanion of \$42.8 million (2015 - \$26.9 million), and our portfolio of other investments totaled \$549.8 million, or 5.9%, of our total investments (2015 - \$481.6 million or 5.4%).
+At December 31, 2017, our portfolio of equity investments trading totaled \$388.3 million, or 4.1%, of our total investments (2016 - \$383.3 million or 4.1%).
+Our portfolio of other investments totaled \$594.8 million, or 6.3%, of our total investments (2016 - \$549.8 million or 5.9%).